Statistical Inference and Power Analysis for Direct and Spillover Effects in Two-Stage Randomized Experiments: A General Methodology for Two-Stage Randomized Experiments

 Because we cannot observe $Y_{ij}(1,a)$ and $Y_{ij}(0,a)$ simultaneously, no unbiased estimator exists for $\sigma^2_j(1,0;a)$.
-Similarly, no unbiased estimators exist for $\sigma^2_b(z;a,a')$ and $\sigma^2_b(1,0;a,a')$.
 This implies that no unbiased estimation of $D$ is possible.
 Following the idea of \citet{hudgens2008toward}, we propose a conservative estimator.
 Define

 where $\widehat{\sigma}_b^2(z,a)$ represents the between-cluster sample variance of $Y_{ij}(z,a)$, and $\widehat{\sigma}_b^2(1,0;a)$ denotes the between-cluster sample covariance between $Y_{ij}(1,a)$ and $Y_{ij}(0,a)$.
-The following theorem proposes a conservative variance estimator, which is exactly unbiased when the cluster-level average potential outcomes, i.e., $\oY_j(z,a)$, do not vary across clusters. \begin{theorem}[Conservative Estimator of Variance] \spacingset{1} Let $\widehat D$ be a $2m$ by $2m$ block diagonal matrix with the $a$-th matrix ($a=1,\ldots,m$) on the diagonal
+The following theorem provides a conservative variance estimator, which is exactly unbiased when the cluster-level average potential outcome, i.e., $\oY_j(z,a)$, does not vary across clusters. \begin{theorem}[Conservative Estimator of Variance] Let $\widehat D$ be a $2m$ by $2m$ block diagonal matrix with the $a$-th matrix ($a=1,\ldots,m$) on the diagonal